stephanfr/Packer/RPi/README.md

 To build a template, use following command line should look something like (make the correct subsitutions for your environment) :

-sudo packer build -var 'wifi_name=ssid' -var 'wifi_password=??????' -var 'dev_username=dev' -var 'dev_password=password' -var 'new_pi_password=newpwd' -var-file raspios_lite_armhf-2021-01-12-version.json raspios-lite-armhf.json
+sudo packer build -var 'wifi_ssid=ssid' -var 'wifi_password=??????' -var 'dev_username=dev' -var 'dev_password=password' -var 'new_pi_password=newpwd' -var-file raspios_lite_armhf-2021-01-12-version.json raspios-lite-armhf.json

 Since this script uses a qemu builder, it must be run with elevated privileges.